Funky Fingerpicking Workout – Bass Groove Special!

-Today we’re looking at a preview lesson from the upcoming Groove Trainer volume 2 course over at the Talkingbass website.
+Today we’re looking at a preview lesson from the Groove Trainer course over at the Talkingbass website.
 This bass groove could be seen as a technical etude and is great practice for those of you looking to develop speed and stamina in your finger picking.

 Breakdown